BietSoft/brixx.docs/brixx-decision-script/README.md

 ### .check(input)

-Cheks the input data with the Brixx decition table.
+Cheks the input data with the Brixx decision table.

 **Parameters**
 `{Object} [input]` - the data to check as JSON object.